KenzoBH/Data-Science/Twitter_ML/README.md

 - tweepy for Twitter Bot;
 - pythonanywhere for deploy.

-You can see the final project [here](https://twitter.com/RegressTrio) (the Twitter accout of Regress).
+You can see the final project [here](https://twitter.com/RegressTrio) (the Twitter account of Regress).